 The ‘big four’ UK retail grocers - Tesco, Sainsbury's, ASDA, and Morrisons - have a combined audience of 2 million followers on Twitter alone and over 1.6 million on Instagram.
 They also command a massive following across other leading social networks including Facebook and TikTok.
 That’s millions of potential brand advocates that FMCG brands could lose out on if they aren’t reaching that audience.

 Brands ought to think of retailers’ massive followers as channels within channels.
 For everyone who is tweeting and engaging with the retailer, there is a potential customer in there for the brands.

-Rob Sellers, Director of Grey Shopper in his article in Marketing Magazine says, “Savvy FMCG brands have regarded retailers as a media ‘channel’ for some time.
-We often frame the weekly footfall of Asda or Tesco as bigger than the audience of the X Factor final.”
+Rob Sellers (now VCCP Head of Retail) said in a 2015 Campaign Magazine article, “Savvy FMCG brands have regarded retailers as a media ‘channel’ for some time.
+We often frame the weekly footfall of ASDA or Tesco as bigger than the audience of the X Factor final.”

-There are several ways in which a brand can use Twitter ads to target a retailer’s followers.
-Highly focussed targeting and segmentation of audiences helps in combing through thousands of followers and really attracting only those that would potentially have an interest in a specific brand.
+It’s crucial that you fine-tune your audience targeting strategy to make sure that you’re reaching the most engaged audience segments.
+Highly focused targeting and segmentation of audiences help in combing through thousands of followers and really attracting only those that would potentially have an interest in a specific brand.

 Since you’ll be paying for clicks, you have to ensure that each click is of high value.
 Instead of treating their audiences like a monolith and targeting every follower, focus on people who are most likely to be interested in your product.
 Let’s say your brand sells chocolates.
 You’ll want to get your ads in front of people who have shown an interest in chocolates or have expressed having a sweet tooth.
 But if you’re promoting a new range of vegan chocolates, you’d also want to further narrow your targeting down to reach people who practice or are interested in veganism.